Manchali: Plot

 Then Sushil Kumar tells her that he spent the whole day, transferring the property back in her name only, putting the cash and jewellery in a bank locker, the key to which he gives her, and getting special divorce papers made by a magistrate that they just have to sign out of court.
 Leena is very shamefaced.
-Then he changes back to his old worn out clothes and says goodbye to leave her.
+Then he changes back into his old worn-out clothes and says goodbye to leave her.
 Then Leena falls at his feet and says that she loves him and can't live without him.
-To this he says that he will never live on his wife's money and if she loves him she will have to live in his home in poverty.
+To this, he says that he will never live on his wife's money and if she loves him she will have to live in his home in poverty.
 As she agrees to this, Pushpa and the original Sushil Kumar walk in.
-Leena is shocked and surprised, but Pushpa tears off this Sushil Kummar's false beard and tells her that it was her own fiancé in disguise as Sushil Kumar to scare her at Dehra Dun station.
-In reality he is the manager of the real Sushil Kumar, who is this hired husband (Sanjeev Kumar) who is a very rich landlord of Dehra Dun.
+Leena is shocked and surprised, but Pushpa tears off Sushil Kumar's false beard and tells her that it was her own fiancé in disguise as Sushil Kumar to scare her at Dehra Dun station.
+In reality, he is the manager of the real Sushil Kumar, who is this hired husband (Sanjeev Kumar) who is a very rich landlord of Dehra Dun.
 The real Sushil Kumar then tells Leena that he loves her and they live happily ever after.